purescript/documentation/PureScript-Conf-2016.md

 In this presentation, John presents a high-level summary of where Halogen has come from, how it works right now, and what some of the improvements we can expect to see before a proper 1.0 release of the library.
 While not a tutorial on how to use Halogen, you will gain some insight into some of the tradeoffs that Halogen makes, and why it might (or might not) be a good choice for your next front-end application.

+#### A reintroduction to the PureScript compiler internals

+**@garyb**

+It's been quite a while since Phil presented the [original compiler internals talk](https://www.youtube.com/watch?v=Y3P1dxqwFiE) and things have moved on a lot since then, so in this talk we'll dive back into the compiler and take a look at how it works.

 ### Call for Speakers

 Anyone who would like to present a topic related to PureScript development is more than welcome to do so.
 Any level of experience is appropriate, although we would like to encourage speakers to prepare something appropriate for a beginner-level audience.
 If you have a topic, please add the title and a brief description above.
 If you are unsure whether or not a topic is appropriate, please ask on Twitter or IRC, or see the suggestions below: